brycewray/hugo-site/content/posts/2019/04/publish-or-perish.md

 We're going to accomplish this with Sourcetree.
 First, get Sourcetree by visiting its [website](https://www.sourcetreeapp.com) and downloading/installing the appropriate version for your operating system.
 You need **administrator-level** access to install software on your system, of course.

-Once you have Sourcetree running, Atlassian has a [great help page](https://confluence.atlassian.com/get-started-with-sourcetree/create-a-local-repository-847359103.html) to show you to how to create your local repo, and I really can't improve upon it---except to say:
+Once you have Sourcetree running, Atlassian has a [great help page](https://confluence.atlassian.com/get-started-with-sourcetree/create-a-local-repository-847359103.html) to show you to how to create your local repo, and I really can't improve upon it --- except to say:

 1. For our purposes here, the **Destination Path** for the repo would be in the **top-level directory** of your local Hugo site.
 For example, the local version of this site resides in my iCloud Drive's *hugo-site-css-grid* folder, so that's where I'd be creating my local repo if I were starting from scratch.
 2. After you create the repo, you'll see in Sourcetree that it has "read" the files and folders from that directory and is showing a line in its **Description** field that says **Uncommitted changes**.
 This means it wants you to do a [**commit**](https://confluence.atlassian.com/sourcetreekb/commit-push-and-pull-a-repository-on-sourcetree-785616067.html) action; until you do that, the repo is still empty.
 So click **Commit** (with the "plus" icon) and, when it switches to the next view: